-Managing Authority, OP VVV Karmelitská 7, 118 12 Praha 1, Czech Republic https://opvvv.msmt.cz/planovane-vyzvy
+Managing Authority, OP VVV Karmelitská 7, 118 12 Praha 1, Czech Republic https://opvvv.msmt.cz/

-4.3 Technology and Applications for Competitiveness Operational Programme 2021-2027 (TACOP)
+4.2 Technology and Applications for Competitiveness Operational Programme 2021-2027 (TACOP)

 TACOP (the original working name of the programme was OP Competitiveness) will follow up on EICOP and build on the experience gained in that programme.
-Its main objectives focus on Industry 4.0 - digitisation and automation, knowledge economy and increased added value, innovative SMEs and transition to a low-carbon and circular economy.
+The chart below shows the key objectives of Europe's cohesion and regional development policy.
+TACOP will meet the objectives in areas 1 and 2 and, to a lesser extent, in area 3.
+The funds allocated to the remaining areas are minimal.